 It is only in her mind that she can see the path the “flotsam” has taken.
 There is no other marker of its influence.

-The last two lines speak on how her “losses” move through her mind.
+The last two lines speak about how her “losses” move through her mind.
 They are not still like “skeleton ships.”
-Instead they “toss” around on the sea.
+Instead, they “toss” around in the sea.
 The experiences of her past have not left her.
 They continue to influence her every day.